7RU7H/Archive/Tools/Windows/Mimikatz/Mimikatz-Cheatsheet.md

 # Mimikatz Cheatsheet

-Used in Post Privilege Esculation in maintaining [[Persistence]] through credential harvesting and [[Active-Directory-Lateral-Movement]].
+[mimikatz](https://github.com/gentilkiwi/mimikatz) is Windows Credential Extraction tool from [gentilkiwi](https://github.com/gentilkiwi). *It's now well known to extract plaintexts passwords, hash, PIN code and kerberos tickets from memory. `mimikatz` can also perform pass-the-hash, pass-the-ticket or build Golden tickets.* Used in Post Privilege Escalation, maintaining [[Persistence]] through credential harvesting and [[Active-Directory-Lateral-Movement]].
 Mimikatz is used to dump credentials:
 - From windows protect memory (LSASS) and activity directory domain controller database
 - Kerberos tickets
 	- For all users